Create Linked Servers (SQL Server Database Engine)

 Time-out value in seconds for queries against a linked server.

-If 0, use the sp_configure default query wait option value.
+If 0, use the sp_configure default remote query timeout option value.

 Enable Promotion of Distributed Transactions